Roxanne S Davies, PhD

-Office of Mission Engagement, Program Manager
+Office of Mission Engagement, Director of Mission, Leadership, and Inclusion

 Paula Dias is responsible for coordinating various aspects of university wide mission programming, such as Founders’ Week and Peace Month.
 She works on the OME marketing and communication strategy as well as furthering student leadership development through the De Porres Center for Ethical Leadership.
 She received her bachelor’s degree in philosophy and master’s degree in higher education administration from Boston College.
 She completed her doctorate from Northeastern University in 2017.
 Paula was born in Rio de Janeiro, Brazil and grew up in Boston, MA.